emptymalei/deep-learning/dl/meta/roadmap.md

 Making bricks is easy but assembling them into a house is not easy.
 So I have decided to use this repository to practice my house-building techniques.

 I do not have a finished blueprint yet.
-But I have a framework in my mind: I want to consolidate some of my thoughts and learnings in a good way.
+But I have a framework in my mind: I want to consolidate some of my thoughts and learnings in an organized way.
 However, I do not want to compile a reference book, as [datumorphism](https://datumorphism.leima.is/) already serves this purpose.
-I should create stories.
+I am thinking of an

 ## :material-open-source-initiative: Open Source